mit-orcd/orcd-docs-edit/docs/software/compile.md

 Let's start with a simple example: building a "hello world" C program with the GCC compiler.
 The program (*hello.c*) looks like this:
 ```
 #include <stdio.h>
-main()
+int main()
 {
-    (void) printf("Hello World\n");
+    printf("Hello World\n");
     return (0);
 }
 ```

-To build a working executable from this file in the simplest way possible, run:
+To build a working executable from this file in the simplest way, run:
 ```
 gcc hello.c
 ```

-This command creates an executable with a default name of a.out.
+This command creates an executable with a default name of *a.out*.
 Running this command prints the familiar message:
 ```
 $ a.out
 Hello World